Last updated on June 30th, 2018

 - Paint Sealant – A sealant is to wax what full-synthetic oil is to mineral engine oil.
 It’s the modern-day, man-made equivalent to compensate for all of wax’s shortcomings.
 The main problem with normal wax is longevity.
 Where most waxes last about a month, a good sealant will protect your paint for up to a year.
 I use Chemical Guy M-Seal Micro Finish Factory Paint Sealant.
 One advantage is that a little goes a long way.

 - Carnauba Wax – Though it may not be as durable, carnauba waxes (allegedly) produce a deeper shine than sealants.
 Whether you believe that or not is irrelevant.
 What is a fact is that two layers of wax are always worth the effort.
 That’s why I layer Mothers California Gold Carnauba Wax over the sealant to get the best of both worlds.

 - Oil-Based Plastic Protector – Second only to waxed glossy paint, nothing looks as nice as deep-black plastics.
 The product I’ve been using lately is this Bare Bones Undercarriage Spray.
 You can use it to carefully touch up your tire’s sidewalls for special occasions, too.

-- Water-Based Plastic Protector – Yet more motorcycle cleaning products.
-An oil-based product is great for rugged plastics, but for any plastics you come in to contact with, water-based is better.
+- Water-Based Plastic Protector – Yet more cleaning products for your motorcycle.
+An oil-based product is great for rugged plastics, but for any plastics you come in contact with, water-based is better.
 I absolutely love this stuff for vinyl and other plastics.
 For motorcycle detailing I literally douse my bike with it.
 Plus I use it around the house daily for plastic cleaning and protection.
 Chemical Guys Silk Shine Dressing is probably responsible for why I started liking their products so much to begin with.
 Before thinking I’m exaggerating, give it a try and prove me wrong.

 Matte, Satin or Vinyl paintwork requires different care